 While the summer’s away, it’s recommended you grab all the outdoor time you can in Phoenix.
-Sure you can hike or take advantage of the many numerous outdoor activities the Valley has to offer, but what about grabbing a drink and enjoying a meal in an atmosphere consisting of cool air, twinkle lights, and light chatter?
+Sure, you can hike or take advantage of the many numerous outdoor activities the Valley has to offer, but what about grabbing a drink and enjoying a meal in an atmosphere consisting of cool air, twinkle lights, and light chatter?
 We suggest hitting the patios of these 15 eateries in metro Phoenix.

-The House Brassiere may be just a few steps from bustling Old Town Scottsdale, but the restaurant feels worlds away.
-Chef Matt Carter’s dining spot is set in a 1920s bungalow, and the stunning patio features charming, storybook details like a white-picket fence and a brick fireplace.
+The House Brasserie may be just a few steps from bustling Old Town Scottsdale, but this restaurant feels worlds away.
+Chef Matt Carter’s dining spot is set in a 1920s bungalow, and the stunning patio features charming, storybook details like a white-picket fence and brick fireplace.
 It’s not hard to see why this patio is consistently named one of the most romantic in the Valley.
 It's like a secret garden.
 Dine in the evening and watch as the sun sets and the patio’s strung-up white lights start to twinkle.
 It'll be impossible not to get lost in the romantic atmosphere.
 As far as the food, the menu features an eclectic mix of internationally inspired small plates and entrées.

 Joe's Real BBQ

-Roosevelt Row’s best patio easily belongs to Welcome Diner.
-The mishmash of bar stools, tables, and chairs almost feels like someone’s backyard — a yard that was furnished after hitting a thrift shop or two.
-And that's really the whole point.
-The patio is designed to feel like a hip neighborhood spot where you sip on one of Welcome's signature cocktails and dig into Southern comfort food as you hang out with your buds.The backstory behind the restaurant’s setting is almost as cool as the restaurant itself: It's a former 1940s era diner that was brought to Winslow, Arizona, all the way from Wichita, Kansas.
-Moved to Phoenix in 2002, it's been a landmark ever since.
-This place is open until 2 a.m. every night except Mondays, making it ideal for a late night out.
+The Garfield District's best patio easily belongs to Welcome Diner.
+The mishmash of tables and chairs almost feels like someone’s backyard — a yard furnished after hitting a thrift shop or two.
+That's really the whole point.
+The patio is designed to feel like a hip neighborhood spot where you sip on one of Welcome's signature cocktails and dig into Southern comfort food as you hang out with buds.The new location sits at the bustling intersection of 10th and Pierce streets — and spotted by the pretty glow of its hot pink sign.
+This place is open daily till 2 a.m., making it ideal for a late night out.